neudesic/engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 Stories that will benefit from design reviews have one or more of the following in common:

 1. There are many unknown or unclear requirements
-1. There is a wide distribution of anticipated workload, or story pointing, across the dev crew
+1. There is a wide distribution of anticipated workload, or story pointing, across the development team
 1. The developer cannot clearly illustrate all tasks required for the story

 > **Tip:** After sprint planning is complete the team should consider hosting an initial design review discussion to dive deep in the design requirement of the stories that were identified.
 This will provide more clarity so that the team can move forward with a design review, synchronously or asynchronously, and complete tasks.